ElektraInitiative/PermaplanT/scraper/README.md

 The scraped data can contain inconsistencies and errors.
 In order to correct these mistakes, we can manually correct the data i.e. change the values in the `mergedDatasets.csv` file.
 The corrected data in the new file should be stored in the same format as the generated data i.e. columns may not be changed.
+If it starts throwing 429 errors, reduce MAX_CONCURRENT_REQUESTS to a lower number, such as 10.

 4. Insert the data into the database